I Want to Move Abroad. Where Do I Start?

 2. Choose the Country To Move to

-With so many things to consider before packing your bags and moving overseas, choosing a country to live in is the most important.
+With so many things to consider before packing your bags and moving to Europe, choosing a country to live in is the most important.
 This may seem like an easy step that doesn’t require much time.
 But in fact, this step affects the funds you need and the entire experience abroad.
-How much it cost to move to places with a higher cost of living like the US, Europe or Australia will mean you’re going to need to save extra than moving to some countries in Asia.
+How much it cost to move to places with a higher cost of living like in the US, Europe or Australia will mean you’re going to need to save extra than moving to some countries in Asia.
 If you haven’t decided what country should you move to then that’s the first step!
 Once it’s done, the next step is to set and reach the savings goals.

 3. Save Enough Money